GabeStah/gremlin-chaos-monkey/src/developer-tutorial/index.md

 We'll be deploying Spinnaker on AWS, and the easiest method for doing so is to use the [CloudFormation Quick Start](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Spinnaker&templateURL=https:%2F%2Fs3.amazonaws.com%2Faws-quickstart%2Fquickstart-spinnaker%2Ftemplates%2Fquickstart-spinnakercf.template) template.

 {% note type: 'info', title: 'Looking to Deploy Spinnaker In Another Environment?' %}
-If you're looking for the utmost control over your `Spinnaker` deployment you should check out our [How to Manually Deploy Spinnaker for Chaos Monkey][#spinnaker-manual] guide, which provides a step-by-step tutorial for setting up Halyard and Spinnaker on a local or virtual machine of your choice.
+If you're looking for the utmost control over your `Spinnaker` deployment you should check out our [How to Deploy a Spinnaker Stack for Chaos Monkey][#spinnaker-manual] guide, which provides a step-by-step tutorial for setting up Halyard and Spinnaker on a local or virtual machine of your choice.
 {% endnote %}

-The *AWS Spinnaker Quick Start* will create a simple architecture for you containing two Virtual Private Cloud (VPC) subnets (one public and one private).
-The public VPC contains a [Bastion host](https://en.wikipedia.org/wiki/Bastion_host) instance designed to be strictly accessible, with just port 22 open for SSH access.
-The Bastion host will then allow a pass through connection to the private VPC that is running Spinnaker.
+The *AWS Spinnaker Quick Start* will create a simple architecture for you containing two subnets (one public and one private) in a Virtual Private Cloud (VPC).
+The public subnet contains a [Bastion host](https://en.wikipedia.org/wiki/Bastion_host) instance designed to be strictly accessible, with just port 22 open for SSH access.
+The Bastion host will then allow a pass through connection to the private subnet that is running Spinnaker.

 ![developer-tutorial-aws-spinnaker-quick-start-architecture](../images/developer-tutorial-aws-spinnaker-quick-start-architecture.png 'AWS Spinnaker Quick Start Architecture')